ArrowrIcon Home icon

 How to prepare a rabbit for cooking

-To dispatch a rabbit, you suspended it by its back legs with the left hand with its back towards you.
+To dispatch a rabbit, you suspended it by its back legs with the left hand.
 Then with your open right hand you struck it across the back of its neck with a swift chopping motion.
-The rabbit was then disembowelled and a stick of wood was placed in the cut to keep the cavity wide open.
+The rabbit was next disembowelled with a cut down its stomach, and the innards removed.
+You could use a stick of wood if you objected to getting blood on your hands.
 The following day the skin was removed.

 Peter Johnson